Zilliqa/ZIP/zips/zip-19.md

 A new feature will be added to allow transferring of entire stake deposit (across all SSNs) to a new address.
 Such a transfer will not unstake the existing stake deposit and transfer will be immediate upon confirmation of the transfer.

-### Scenario 1: Transferring to an address which does not have any active stake
+### Scenario 1: Transferring to an address which does not have any active staking activity

 All stake deposit and rewards will be transfer ot the new address